rumchada/bulkrna_preproc/README.md

 #use -resume to use cached data
-#for example if a researcher wants trim their reads -resume will pick up with cached result
+For example if a researcher wants trim their reads -resume will pick up with cached result